 Ideas for Celebrating the 100th Day of School!

-Ideas for a fun day at home or school for PreK - 2nd grade
+Ideas for a memorable day at home or school

 - Count 10 sets of 10 blocks and make a pattern with each set of 10.

 - Make a 100 Day necklace.
 Start by placing one Cheerio (or other circle shaped cereal) on each square of the 1-100 Chart.
 String onto yarn, taped on one end to prevent fraying.

 - String 10 sets of ringed cereal onto Christmas cord.
 Use as garland for the tree.